Action #3 of 2024 Strengthen the SEC Whistleblower Program

 internal link image

-“On October 26, 2020, defendant [name redacted] an employee of the Jefferson Parish District Attorney’s Office, sexually harassed the plaintiff via text message.
+“In October 2020, defendant [name redacted] was an employee of the Jefferson Parish District Attorney’s Office.
+The defendant sexually harassed the plaintiff via text message.
 Without warning or provocation, the defendant transmitted unsolicited photos of his own genitalia to the plaintiff.
-This hostile act by the defendant caused the plaintiff extreme emotional distress,” the lawsuit alledges
+This hostile act by the defendant caused the plaintiff extreme emotional distress,” the lawsuit alleges

-The law says there’s no such thing as consensual sex under the Prison Rape Elimination Act because of the power imbalance.
-Clearly, this situation demands pressing and serious attention, including passing bills promoting civil provisions for victims of the Prison Rape Elimination Act.
+The law says there is no consensual sex under the Prison Rape Elimination Act.
+This is due to the power imbalance.
+This situation clearly demands pressing and serious attention.
+We need to pass bills that promote civil provisions for victims of the Prison Rape Elimination Act.

 YOUR VOICE BE HEARD:

-Advocate for Civil Provisions for the Prison Rape Elimination Act by sending a message to your Congress members, asking them to take concrete action to provide civil remedies for PREA victims in Louisiana.
+Advocate for Civil Provisions for the Prison Rape Elimination Act.
+Send a message to your Congress members.
+Ask them to take concrete action to offer civil remedies for PREA victims in Louisiana.

 WAYS TO CONTACT YOUR HOUSE REPRESENTATIVE:

-Click Directory of House of Representatives to contact and send a message to your House Representatives using the contact information and forms provided through this link.
+Click Directory of House of Representatives to contact your House Representatives.
+Send a message using the contact information and forms provided through this link.

 EMAIL OR SAMPLE LETTER FOR CONTACTING YOUR MEMBERS OF CONGRESS

-You may copy and paste the letter below into the message field of any contact form or you may use it in the body of emails to your House Representatives.
-Be sure to enter the name of your representative at the start of the message, and include or sign your name at the end.
+Feel free to copy and paste the letter below into the message field of any contact form.
+You can also use it in the body of emails to your House Representatives.
+Enter the name of your representative at the start of the message.
+Sign your name at the end.
 Consider adding your own personal anecdote or observation to the messages you send.

 Dear Member of Congress [Name]:

 As your constituent, I am writing today to ask for your support of Civil Provisions for Victims of PREA.
-I am sure that every day you have a multitude of bills crossing your desk, but I ask you to pay specific attention to those pertaining to and affecting law enforcement that promotes civil provisions for PREA victims in Louisiana.
-While there have been efforts to provide remedies for victims of police sexual violence in criminal court, there are no provisions for victims of police sexual violence in civil court.
+I am sure that every day you have a multitude of bills crossing your desk.
+Still, I ask you to pay specific attention to those related to law enforcement.
+These bills promote civil provisions for PREA victims in Louisiana.
+There have been efforts to give remedies for victims of police sexual violence in criminal court.
+Yet, there are no provisions for victims of police sexual violence in civil court.
 Clearly, this situation demands pressing and serious attention, including passing bills promoting civil provisions for the Prison Rape Elimination Act.
-Now is the time for action and I urge you to get an amendment passed that provides a civil remedy for victims of Police Sexual Violence in Louisiana.
+Now is the time for action.
+I urge you to get an amendment passed.
+This amendment should offer a civil remedy for victims of Police Sexual Violence in Louisiana.

-As a supporter of Motion to Quash LLC, a non-partisan online publication dedicated to advocating for civil remedies under PREA, and raising awareness of the Prison Rape Elimination Act, I urge you to protect the integrity of PREA by supporting legislation on its behalf this session.
+I support Motion to Quash LLC, a non-partisan online publication.
+It is dedicated to advocating for civil remedies under PREA and raising awareness of the Prison Rape Elimination Act.
+I urge you to protect the integrity of PREA by supporting legislation on its behalf this session.

-I look forward to hearing from you regarding the positive steps you are taking to advance civil remedies for victims of police sexual violence in the immediate and long-term future.
+I am eager to hear from you.
+Please share the positive steps you are taking to advance civil remedies for victims of police sexual violence.
+This is crucial for both the immediate and long-term future.

 Sincerely,